FahadDede/Hello-World/README.md

 # Hello-World
-Nothing to see here, just trying out my first respository
+Nothing to see here, just trying out my first respositor. well, I'm also new here trying to grab some knowledge.